$(\infty,1)$-Categorical Comprehension Schemes: Diagrammatic -comprehension schemes

 Part 2.(b) follows immediately from Parts 1.\ and 2.(a) since local smallness is $\delta^1$-comprehension.

 For Part 2.(c) let $J^{(2)}\subset I\Delta^1$ be the subsimplicial set given by exactly one of the two non-degenerate 2-simplices.
-It can be thought of as the free left (or right) invertible map, depicted as follows.
+It can be thought of as the free left (or right) invertible edge, depicted as follows.

 The pushout $K:=J^{(2)}\cup_{\Delta^1} J^{(2)}$ along the boundaries $d^0$ and $d^2$ is the free biinvertible map, the inclusion $\mathrm{inv}\colon\Delta^1\rightarrow I\Delta^1$ factors through $K$.
 The natural map $K\rightarrow I\Delta^1$ is a weak categorical equivalence (both are interval objects in the Joyal model structure), and hence by Example~\ref{exmplequivcomp} and Lemma~\ref{lemmacompclosureprops} we can reduce $\mathrm{inv}$-comprehension to $(\Delta^1\rightarrow K)$-comprehension.
 Since the boundaries $d^i\colon \Delta^1\rightarrow J^{(2)}$ for $i=0,2$ are monomorphisms, we can reduce $(\Delta^1\rightarrow K)$-comprehension further to $(d^0\colon\Delta^1\rightarrow J^{(2)})$-comprehension again by Lemma~\ref{lemmacompclosureprops}.